- 4 New York strip steaks (8 ounces each)

 - 1/4 cup sliced pimiento-stuffed olives

-- In a large skillet, cook steaks in 2 tablespoons oil over medium heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+- In a large skillet, cook steaks in 2 tablespoons oil over medium heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
 Remove and keep warm.

 - In the same skillet, saute the mushrooms, shallot and onion in remaining oil.
 Add garlic and rosemary; saute 1-2 minutes longer.
 Stir in the red peppers, wine, salt and pepper; heat through.